BBC-Data-Unit/hospitalbuildings/README.md

 In February 2024 The Shared Data Unit (SDU) [looked at the scale of the backlog of repairs affecting hospitals, and the human impact of those](https://www.bbc.co.uk/news/uk-england-68214879): thousands of potentially-harmful incidents including critically-ill patients being moved when rainfall came through the ceiling.

+A [custom website](https://hospitalbuildings.github.io/site2/index.html) was created for partners to find out the story in their area, including custom visualisation.

 ## Methodology

 We analysed data from the last five years of the NHS’s [Estates Returns Information Collection (ERIC)](https://digital.nhs.uk/data-and-information/publications/statistical/estates-returns-information-collection) to look at the cost of the backlog of repairs facing hospitals in the NHS.
 These repairs are grouped into four risk areas: “low”, “moderate”, “significant”, and “high risk”.
 To ensure that comparisons were accurate, historical costs were adjusted for inflation using the Construction output price indices on all construction (new work and repair and maintenance).